-When we were planning our trip, I had a few unanswered questions, so I wanted to pop this blog post together (although Emily Luxton’s Holbox travel guide was a HUGE help!)
-Hopefully it’ll come in handy if you’re deciding whether to visit or planning a trip to the island.
+When we were planning our trip, I had a few unanswered questions, so I wanted to pop this Holbox blog post together.
+Everything from how long to stay in Isla Holbox and is Isla Holbox expensive… to the best time to visit Mexico and the best attractions on the island.
+Hopefully it’ll come in handy if you’re deciding whether to visit or you’re actually ready to plan a trip to the island.

 Is It Worth Visiting Isla Holbox?

-To reach Holbox you need to travel to the ferry port in Chiquila – a small town on the mainland.
+Getting to Isla Holbox is easy once you know how!
+There are small flights to Isla Holbox, the best way to get there is to travel to the ferry port in Chiquila – a small town on the mainland.

 If you’re backpacking or don’t have your own transport, check out the ADO buses (Mexico’s main coach service).
 From Cancun, the journey to Chiquila by bus takes around three and a half hours, and when I looked, tickets were between $180 and $300 MXN depending on dates/times.
 The buses from Chiquila also go to Chetumal, Bacalar, Playa Del Carmen, Valladolid and a few other places.